GameWorkstore/playgamespluginforunity/README.md

 - Or is an improvement to already supported feature.

 Also, you can donate to allow us to drink coffee while we improve it for you!

+# Troubleshoot

+> Error Unity AndroidJavaException: java.lang.ClassNotFoundException: com.google.android.gms.games.Games

+Disable Minify on Project Settings > Publish Settings to avoid stripping of bundle aar objects on the build process.
+Minify is very good for reduce the binary size, but only when everything is setup properly.